Last Updated on

 Throw in gorgeous hikes on mountains and through gorges, Ken Burns’ hometown, one of the oldest artist colonies in the USA, and a true New England Country Inn, and you’ve got the makings of an incredible, deeply New Hampshire cultural weekend.

 Things to Do in Southwest New Hampshire

-VISIT: Mariposa Museum, Peterborough.
-When David Blair and Linda Marsella, decided to showcase the folk art and artifacts they collected around the world, they envisioned a restored Peterborough Marionette Opera House, destroyed in a 1999 fire, as a hands-on institution where people of all ages could interact and learn about world cultures.
+When David Blair and Linda Marsella, decided to showcase the folk art and artifacts they collected around the world, they envisioned the Peterborough Marionette Opera House, destroyed in a 1999 fire, as a hands-on institution where people of all ages could interact and learn about world cultures.

-Renovated in 2001, with a new contemporary, bright and soaring central 2nd story gallery accessed by a curved flight of stairs, and exhibit space on three floors, the Mariposa Museum is a peaceful, pleasant, and surprisingly engaging place to spend time.
+Blair and Marsella renovated the building in 2001, with a new contemporary, bright and soaring central 2nd story gallery accessed by a curved flight of stairs.
+With exhibit space on three floors, the Mariposa Museum is a peaceful, pleasant, and surprisingly engaging place to spend time.

-There are rotating exhibits (in Spring 2018, Nelson Mandela Quilts), permanent displays of carvings, puppets, and folk art from India, Tibet, Nepal and more, and a whole upper level filled with percussion instruments – bells, harp, drums, maracas, and rain sticks – for the public to “please touch with respect” and play.
+There are rotating exhibits, permanent displays of carvings, puppets, and folk art from India, Tibet, Nepal and more, and a whole upper level filled with percussion instruments.
+Play the bells, harp, drums, maracas, and rain sticks laid out for the public to “please touch with respect.”